daboucha/election-analysis/README.md

   - Diana DeGette, who received approximately 73.8% of the vote and total of 272,892 votes.

 ## Election-Audit Summary
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+Thank you for choosing me, I expect you are satisfied with the script and the analysis results.
+This script can also be used for future election analysis projects, and with a little bit of modification the scope of those projects can be expanded.

-1.
+1. With some modifications this script can be used for analyzing elections on any level the user desires.
+And the output can be adjusted and reformatted to reflect the same quality of information at the federal, state, and local levels.
-2.
+2. The script can also be modified to function with data sets of various formats.
+The script modifications would account for the data set format, and adjust it accordingly to avoid any issues in the analysis results.